Brett William McConnachie: Hockey career

-From 2001 to 2022, he played for Ajax Axemen, and in the following year, he played for the Wexford Raiders.
+From 2001 to 2002, he played for Ajax Axemen, and in the following year, he played for the Wexford Raiders.
 The Russian under-20 team was traveling throughout Canada that year.
 During a match with that team, he drew the coaching staff's attention from the University of Alabama-Huntsville (UAH) and went to study there on a hockey scholarship.
 Over the next four years at UAH, he proved to be a valuable addition to the team.
 UAH qualified for the NCAA tournament in McConnachie's senior year.

-After graduating, he spent some time playing for various teams, and his pro career did not start as smoothly.
-In 2009, they lost seven of the President's cup finals.
-In the same year, his big professional break came when he joined FireAntz in 2009.

 McConnachie received a full four-year NCAA Division I scholarship to play at the University of Alabama-Huntsville.